 students in the program.

 - Course Based Research Projects (formerly FYRE) is the newest initiative of the OUR.
 High-achieving first year students are recruited for the program after applying to the university.
 Students will take part in small, research-focused seminars in departments from across the campus.
-Pilots of the project ran in 2015 through a grant from the UW-System; a larger array of courses will begin to be offered in the fall of 2017.
+Pilots of the project ran in 2015 through a grant from the UW-System.

 - NCUR and WiSCUR: The OUR covers all the expenses for delegations of UWM undergraduates to participate in the National Conference on Undergraduate Research (NCUR) and the UW System Symposium on Undergraduate Research, Scholarly and Creative Activity.
 The office typically sends about 40-50 students to NCUR and about 20 students to the UW System Symposium organized by the Wisconsin Council on Undergraduate Research (WisCUR).
 In 2014 and 2015, the OUR hosted the WisCUR event and had record numbers (over 700 participants in 2015).